kpratik2015/My-Notes/AngularPointers.md

 Attribute (ngClass), Structural (\*ngIf) and Custom (Dropdown).

+**Components** — These are directives with a template.
+**Structural directives** — These directives change the DOM layout by adding and removing DOM elements.
+**Attribute directives** — These directives change the appearance or behavior of an element, component, or another directive.

+Create directive by `ng generate directive <name>`

 8. Annotation v/s Decorator

 => @Component is annotation and adds metadata that gives a class special meaning.